 If you’re planning on making these gluten-free, I recommend soaking the flour for at least 30 minutes.
 It improves the texture and digestibility of baked goods by breaking down complex starches.
 It also gives these muffins a nice tangy sourdough-like flavor.

 However, it’s definitely not necessary for this recipe, so feel free to skip it if you are short on time.
-Also, do not soak and preferment gluten-containing flour, like whole wheat, rye or spelt.
+Also, do not soak gluten-containing flour, like whole wheat, rye or spelt.
 They will develop gluten and it will be difficult to mix in the remaining ingredients.

-Here are the steps to prefermenting the flour:
+Here are the steps to soaking gluten-free flour:

 - Mix 1 cup of liquid with 1 cup of oat flour in a glass mixing bowl or measuring cup.
 If it seems liquidy, mix in the remaining 1/2 cup of flour.
 This will depend on how thick the liquid is.
 Usually, milk kefir can manage 1 1/2 cups of flour, but yogurt is better with 1 cup of flour.

 - Cover the bowl with a tea towel, and leave it on the counter to soak and ferment for at least 30 minutes and up to 24 hours.

 - Follow the rest of the recipe, starting with step 4.
 The soaking liquid and flour in the preferment replace those in the ingredient list.
-Just be sure to add the extra 1/2 cup of flour if you were only able to soak 1 cup of flour.
+Just be sure to add the extra 1/2 cup of flour if you only soaked 1 cup of flour.